 in the first 24 hours.

 When a holding company or PE firm receives your financials, they run a specific set of calculations in a specific order.
 Understanding that order matters because it tells you which improvements will move your multiple the most.
+Margin sits near the top of that list, so work out your gross margin the way an acquirer does, net of revenue share and infrastructure, before anyone else runs it.

-Net Revenue Retention — The Single Most Important Number
+Net Revenue Retention, The Single Most Important Number

 NRR is (Starting MRR + Expansion − Churn − Contraction) ÷ Starting MRR × 100.
 An NRR above 100% means your existing customer base is growing revenue even without new customers.
-A buyer who sees NRR of 110% is looking at a business that compounds — and that's worth a meaningfully higher multiple than a flat or declining base.
+A buyer who sees NRR of 110% is looking at a business that compounds, and that's worth a meaningfully higher multiple than a flat or declining base.

 In the Shopify app ecosystem, NRR is harder to achieve than in traditional B2B SaaS because merchant plans are often fixed-price tiers with limited expansion opportunity.
 The apps that crack NRR above 100% do it through usage-based pricing overlays, tiered feature unlocks, and successful upsell paths to higher plan tiers.
 If your pricing structure doesn't create natural expansion, NRR improvement requires deliberate product work.